 This beautiful state park is only open Wednesday through Sunday from 9 am to 5 pm.
 If you go on Saturday, you can also get a guided tour that starts at 10 am.

 2. Florida Museum of Natural History

 If museums are more your thing, then check out the Florida Museum of Natural History.
-The general admission is free, but if you’re wanting to get into the special exhibits and the Butterfly Rainforest, that will be an extra charge.
+General admission is free, but if you want to get into the special exhibits and the Butterfly Rainforest, that will be an extra charge.
 The Florida Museum of Natural History is an engaging and impactful hub for teaching and learning science.
 Here you will find fossils, a butterfly exhibit, an exhibit on South Florida people, and more.
 There are eight permanent exhibits with limited time only exhibits.
 You can find this museum at the University of Florida campus.

 3. Kanapaha Botanical Gardens